IOT-DSA/dslink-dart-storage/README.md

-# Storage DSLink
+# Chromecast DSLink

-A Key:Value Storage System for DSA.
+A DSLink for Chromecast.

 ## Usage